malc-u/SomeoneKnowsSomething/TESTING.md

 Validation of this page beings up 1 warning and 3 errors.
 They are all equivalent to the ones from origin.html page.
 Action not taken - described in previous occcurences (origin.html, more.html, podcast-delete.html and recommended.html)

+#### settings.html

+Validation of this file brings up 1 warning and 2 errors.
+They are all equivalent to the ones from previous pages (except base.html)
+Action not taken - resons described in previous occurences.